Makig10/my-phase-0-git-basics/README.md

-This is the first change made on this file.
+This is the first text written on this file.